TheAcharya/MarkerData/README.md

 ## Reporting Bugs

-For bug reports, feature requests and other suggestions you can create [a new issue](https://github.com/TheAcharya/MarkerData/issues) to discuss.
+Technical support questions are best asked in the [Discussions](https://github.com/TheAcharya/MarkerData/discussions).

-If you have any general questions or feedback, you can discuss here.
+For bug reports, feature requests and other suggestions you can create a new [issue](https://github.com/TheAcharya/MarkerData/issues) to discuss.